Surat Metro rail is a mass rapid transit system being constructed in the state of Gujarat, India.

-A loan agreement worth €250m ($303.16m) was signed between the Indian government and the French Development Agency, Agence Française de Développement (AFD), for the metro project in January 2021.
+A loan agreement worth €250m ($303.16m) was signed between the Indian government and the French Development Agency, Agence Française de Développement, for the metro project in January 2021.

-A consortium of Ardanuy Ingenieria and Rail India Technical and Economic Service (RITES) was appointed to provide detailed design consultation services for the power supply and distribution system, 750V DC third rail traction electrification, and SCADA system, in 2020.
+A consortium of engineering consulting firm Ardanuy Ingenieria and engineering consultancy Rail India Technical and Economic Service (RITES) was appointed to provide detailed design consultation services for the power supply and distribution system, 750V DC third rail traction electrification and SCADA system, in 2020.

 A consortium of RITES and Rina Consulting, an engineering and consultancy services provider, was engaged to provide consulting services for the development of a multi-modal integration plan for both corridors, in 2020.

-RITES also prepared the environmental impact assessment (EIA) and social impact assessment (SIA) documents for phase one of the Surat Msetro.
+RITES also prepared the environmental impact assessment and social impact assessment documents for phase one of the Surat Metro.

-Rina Consulting was also awarded the tender for the contract to provide detailed design consultancy services for environment simulation studies and tunnel ventilation system (TVS) of the underground section of the phase one, in 2021.
+Rina Consulting was also awarded the tender for the contract to provide detailed-design consultancy services for environment simulation studies and tunnel ventilation system of the underground section of phase one in 2021.

-In August 2021, SYSTRA Group, in partnership with joint venture (JV) partners EGIS Rail, a consulting and construction engineering services provider and consulting firm AECOM received a contract to conduct DPR review and design review, as well as procurement support and construction supervision for civil and system works.
+In August 2021, consulting and engineering firm SYSTRA, in partnership with joint venture (JV) partners EGIS Rail, a consulting and construction engineering services provider and consulting firm AECOM received a contract to conduct a DPR review and design review, as well as procurement support and construction supervision for civil and system works.

-ITD Cementation India, a construction company, was awarded a tender for the development and construction of the Dream City depot, Metro Bhavan building, and operations control centre (OCC), in June 2021.
+ITD Cementation India, a construction company, was awarded a tender for the development and construction of the Dream City depot, Metro Bhavan building and operations control centre in June 2021.

-TERRATEC, a designer and manufacturer of tunnel boring machines (TBMs), based in Australia, was engaged to supply earth pressure balance TBMs for the phase one of Surat Metro rail project.
+Australia-based TERRATEC, a designer and manufacturer of tunnel boring machines (TBMs), was engaged to supply earth pressure balance TBMs for phase one of the Surat Metro rail project.
 All four Earth Pressure Balance Tunnel Boring Machines (EPB TBMs) orders for the rail project are secured.
 Both new and refurbished EPB TBMs are planned to be used for the project.